-BIS is a short form for Bureau of Indian Standards, which is a National Standard Body of India constituted under the BIS Act 2016.
+BIS is a short form for the Bureau of Indian Standards, which is a National Standard Body of India constituted under the BIS Act 2016.
 It was established for the harmonious development of standardisation, marking, and quality certification of goods and for incidental or connected matters.
-BIS is providing traceable and tangible benefits to the national economy by providing safe and reliable quality goods, decreasing health hazards to consumers, promoting import and export substitutes, controlling the proliferation of varieties, etc., through standardisation, Certification and testing.
+BIS provides traceable and tangible benefits to the national economy by providing safe and reliable quality goods, decreasing health hazards to consumers, promoting import and export substitutes, controlling the proliferation of varieties, etc., through standardisation, Certification and testing.

 BIS is involved in various activities for the interest of consumers, and they are as follows: